Entanglement improves coordination in distributed systems: The Coordination Challenge

 \end{problem} Here $r(x_1, x_2)$ denotes the probability of splitting a specific pair with realized service times $(x_1, x_2)$, under load-balanced server assignment: when splitting, each server is equally likely to receive either customer; when bunching, the destination server is chosen uniformly at random.\footnote{Throughout this manuscript, we use uppercase letters (e.g., $X_1$) to denote random variables and lowercase letters (e.g., $x_1$) to denote their realizations or dummy variables in function definitions.} This restriction is without loss of generality, as load-balanced policies achieve weakly lower waiting time at the same throughput (Appendix~\ref{sec:symmetrization}).
 The splitting benefit $w(x_1,x_2)$ is given by

 where $c_1 = \frac{\lambda}{2(1-\rho)}$ and $c_2 = \frac{1}{4}$.
 This function quantifies the waiting time reduction from splitting rather than bunching a pair with service times $(x_1, x_2)$; higher values indicate pairs where splitting provides greater benefit.
+The first term arises from the Pollaczek--Khinchine formula~\cite{gross2011fundamentals} for the $M^X/G/1$ queue, and captures the queueing benefit of reducing workload variance by sending the two customers to different servers.
+The second captures the within-batch delay: when a pair is bunched behind a single server, one customer waits for the other to finish service.
+A full derivation is given in Appendix~\ref{sec:delta_threshold}.
 We show in Appendix~\ref{sec:optimal_policy} that the solution to this optimization problem has a simple structure: it is a threshold policy that splits pairs when $w(X_1, X_2) > \tau_p$ and bunches pairs when $w(X_1, X_2) < \tau_p$, where threshold $\tau_p$ is chosen such that $\Pr[w(X_1, X_2) > \tau_p] = p$.
 We call this the $w$-threshold policy.

 \begin{definition}[Pareto Optimality] A routing policy is Pareto optimal with respect to customer waiting time $W_q$ and baseline throughput $\mathcal{T}$ if there exists no other feasible policy that can strictly improve one objective (decrease $W_q$ or increase $\mathcal{T}$) without worsening the other.
 The set of all such policies constitutes the Pareto frontier. \end{definition}